dotnetrdf/docs/src/latest/docs/user_guide/Full-Text-Querying-With-SPARQL.md

 ## Use with SPARQL Endpoints

-You can use Full Text Querying with SPARQL Endpoints by configuring it via the [[Configuration API|Configuration-API]], see [[Configuration API - Full Text Query|Configuration-Full-Text-Query]] for more details.
+You can use Full Text Querying with SPARQL Endpoints by configuring it via the [Configuration API](Configuration-API.md), see [Configuration API - Full Text Query](Configuration-Full-Text-Query.md) for more details.

 # Keeping an index in sync with Datasets

 If your dataset is mutable then you may wish to keep your full text index in sync with your dataset as it changes.
-To do this you can use the [FullTextIndexedDataset](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Query_Datasets_FullTextIndexedDataset.htm) which is a decorator that can be applied over another `ISparqlDataset` and will automatically keep your index in sync with changes made to the dataset.
+To do this you can use the [`FullTextIndexedDataset`](xref:VDS.RDF.Query.Datasets.FullTextIndexedDataset) which is a decorator that can be applied over another [`ISparqlDataset`](xref:VDS.RDF.Query.Datasets.ISparqlDataset) and will automatically keep your index in sync with changes made to the dataset.